OutSystems/docs-support/src/security/vulnerabilities/intro.md

 ## OutSystems management of a reported vulnerability { #management }

-High level, the phases of tackling a vulnerability found at OutSystems products are as follows:
+The phases of tackling a vulnerability found for OutSystems products are based on the CVSS severity score for the vulnerability.
+All vulnerabilities follow the following methodology:

+* Identify
+* Verify (classification)
+* Remediate (plan and fix)
+* Release

+For **Low** and **Medium** severity vulnerabilities, once the fix is released, information about the vulnerability is published in the Release Notes  [Release Notes](https://success.outsystems.com/support/release_notes/) for the impacted products.

+For **High** and **Critical** severity vulnerabilities the following steps are as follows:

 ![](images/vulnerabilities-diag.png)